Damel91/Eachine-pro-58-antenna-tracker/README.md

 The project is designed also to work with a bmp280 module connected to the i2c bus

-The analog pin of the ESP8266 is used to read the battery voltage, so use a trimmer to calibrate the voltage some esp8266 analog pin has 1V max others 3,3V, use the jumper to disconnect the trimmer output from the analog pin and calibrate the maximum voltege with the maximum level for the esp8266
+The analog pin of the ESP8266 is used to read the battery voltage, so use a trimmer to calibrate the voltage, some esp8266 analog pin have 1V max others 3,3V, use the jumper to disconnect the trimmer output from the analog pin and calibrate the maximum voltege with the maximum level for the esp8266

 The step down module can work from 2S LIPO to 6S LIPO and the code will automatically recognize the battery status and it's cell number, but of course you need to calibrate the trimmer with the maximum level of a 6S LIPO.